 c.
-Collection, analysis, etc. of information pertaining to audit firms
+Collection and analysis of information regarding audit firms

-Regular dialogues with executives, including the top management, of large-sized and mid-tier audit firms are held in a bid to collect the latest information on their operations management system, etc. and share awareness of problems.
-As the number of listed companies audited by small and medium-sized audit firms etc. is increasing, dialogues with small and medium-sized audit firms etc., which engage in services including the audit of listed companies, are conducted when necessary.
+Through periodic dialogues with executives, including top management, of large-sized and midtier audit firms, the CPAAOB will collect information on the latest operations management systems at each audit firm and share awareness of problems.
+In addition, the CPAAOB will continue to hold dialogues with small and medium-sized audit firms that conduct audits of listed companies.

-[Basic Inspection Plan]
+[Basic Plan for Inspection]

-The CPAAOB inspects all audit firms with common key inspection matters described hereafter: commitment of the management of audit firms to improve audit quality, effectiveness of operations management and quality control system, fraud risks, accounting estimates, recognition of earnings, implementation of audit procedures pertaining to group audits, etc. Inspections are held as follows.
+To all audit firms, inspections shall similarly focus on matters such as the commitment of the top management of audit firms to improving audit quality, the effectiveness of the operations management system and quality control system, as well as the status of audits concerning fraud risks, revenue recognition, and accounting estimates.
+In addition, inspections shall be conducted as follows.